pupilfirst/wd101-scripts/basic-introduction-html-css/html-semantics/README.md

 # Script

 In this video, we will take a look at the semantics of HTML.
-In programming, semantics refers to the meaning conveyed.
+In programming, semantics refers to the meaning of a piece of code.

 > Action: highlight the HTML code that we wrote previously.